 How to Prevent Money Fights Before They Start

 Reflect on your own relationship with money.

 For more tools to help you talk through your feelings about money, download Lasting today and check out the Money series.
 For more on how to handle fights, check out the series on Conflict.
-With these tips, you can work together with your partner to build a strong financial future.
+Remember, if you're fighting over money, you're not alone, but with these tips, you can work together with your partner to build a strong financial future.